Ramochka2020/LinuxServer/README.md

 ### Create the catalog.wsgi File

-1. create a file called catalog.wsgi in /var/www/FlaskApp
+1. Create a file called catalog.wsgi in /var/www/FlaskApp

 2. Add the following to the file: